 These funds of funds are:

-The American Funds Portfolio Oversight Committee — investment professionals who have a long history of successfully managing funds to pursue investor objectives — developed and monitor the American Funds Retirement Income Portfolio Series.
+The Portfolio Solutions Committee — investment professionals who have a long history of successfully managing funds to pursue investor objectives — monitor the American Funds Retirement Income Portfolio Series.

 Retirement income portfolios are complex.
 At times the need to take withdrawals can conflict with the desire for capital preservation.
 The historical roles of stocks and bonds have shifted in recent years, making the interplay between markets more difficult to navigate.